mnneeltakemail2/testNeel3/development-and-api/neel-keeper-api/waves-keeper-api.md

 ```
-   WavesKeeper.on("update", state => {
+   NeelKeeper.on("update", state => {
-        //state object as from WavesKeeper.publicState
+        //state object as from NeelKeeper.publicState
    });
 ```